VergerLab/MT_Angle2Ablation_Workflow/Install procedure.md

  - Tick the box next to the newly created "Untitled Folder".
  - Click on "rename" above, and rename the folder "MyData" (or anything else of your choice).
  - Enter the "MyData" folder and at the top right corner click "Upload".
  - From the output of the Angle2Ablation.ijm macro, you only need to upload the file called All_….txt.
 Each genotype and timepoint analyzed generate one such file.
 Each of these file has to be put in a separate folder under the "MyData" directory.
-As an exemple you can look at the content of the "Data" directory containing the pre-loaded test data.
+As an exemple you can look at the content of the "TestData" directory containing the pre-loaded test data.

 4. You can then __perform your own analysis__ using the notebook, in the same manner as with the pre-loaded data.
 Don't forget to define the correct path to your own data in the notebook.